Mustafa-Shabbir-Bhavanagarwala/Projects/Global Development Insights - Analysis of Development Worldwide/README.md

 <li>Geopolitical Priorities: Variation in trends of Armed forces reflect defense priorities, modernization, and geopolitical strategies</li>
 </ul>

-<p>The technology used to develop the project is R. The analysis through this project bridges data and actionable knowledge, empowering decision-makers, researchers, and international organizations to tackle inequalities, foster sustainable growth, and shape a resilient global future.
+<p>The technology used to develop the project is R. The analysis through this project bridges data and actionable knowledge, empowering decision-makers, researchers, and international organizations to address development gaps, foster sustainable growth, and shape a resilient global future.
 This project has significant applications such as:</p>
 <ul>

 <li>Policy Development: Helps allocate resources to health, education, and infrastructure in regions with gaps, like improving electricity access in Kenya</li>